Lakehead University: Scholarships and bursaries

 Apart from these awards, Lakehead University provides entrance scholarships to high school students with marks above 80%, paid out during four years of undergraduate.
 Lakehead also offers free tuition to students with a 95% average or higher.

+Arctic research

+Lakehead University is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university participates in UArctic’s mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Student life

 Lakehead University Student Union, or LUSU, serves as a governing body for student-run clubs.
 Students can participate in various club activities, ranging from student government to multi-cultural and athletics.
 LUSU is also responsible for publishing The Argus, the student newspaper, as well as running The Study Coffeehouse and The Outpost Pub, sites that often serve as gathering places for campus community activities and as performance venues.

 Athletics

 Lakehead's Thunder Bay campus has two main athletic facilities known as the Fieldhouse and the Hangar.
 The Fieldhouse contains a main gymnasium, weight room, yoga room, 50-meter swimming pool and change-room facilities.
 The Hangar has a 200-meter indoor track, soccer field, cardio area, aerobic studio and a climbing wall.
-Lakehead University is represented in the Canadian Interuniversity Sport league by the Lakehead Thunderwolves.
+Lakehead University is represented in the Canadian U Sports league by the Lakehead Thunderwolves.
 Varsity teams include: Basketball, Cross-Country, Hockey, Nordic Skiing, Track & Field, Volleyball, and Wrestling.
-It also has club teams including, Men's Volleyball, men's and women's curling, and rowing.
+It also has club teams, including Men's Volleyball, men's and women's curling, and rowing.